Structs Instead of Classes

 Go language does not provide classes but it does provide structs.
 Methods can be added on structs.
 This provides the behavior of bundling the data and methods that operate on the data together similar to a class.

 Let’s start with an example right away for a better understanding.
-We will create a custom package in this example as it helps to better understand how structs can be an effective replacement for classes.
+We will create a custom package in this example as it helps to understand better how structs can be an effective replacement for classes.

 Example